HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 ![](assets/install-and-deploy/image24.png)

 1. Time synchronization is mainly used for designating NTP time service address for all servers of the cluster, so as to ensure time consistency of the servers in the cluster.
 2. NTP service program is installed on the server of the master compute node or the multiple nodes by default.
 If there has been available NTP service in the cluster already, the installation could be cancelled.
 3. The other server time synchronization addresses in the cluster refer to the compute node server address installed with NTP server by default.
 If the compute node has no NTP server installed, then the time synchronization address of the other servers shall be consistent with that of the compute node server.

+> !!!TIP
-4. Tips: in the actual scenario, in addition to the clock synchronization configuration of software, you also need to pay attention to whether the hardware clock is synchronized.
+> In the actual scenario, in addition to the clock synchronization configuration of software, you also need to pay attention to whether the hardware clock is synchronized.
 You can use hwlock to check (generally, there is a greater possibility of difference in the virtual machine environment).

 ###### Parameter checking and saving